 Make sure parish lists and service registers are up to date.

 Clean out personal files.
 Keep what you need and carefully dispose of the rest.

-Prepare a file of service leaflets for the past three years.
+You may want to prepare a file of service leaflets for the past year.

 Prepare a file of lay reader certificates, lists of current altar guild members, ushers, acolytes, and servers with contact information (phone numbers and e-mail addresses).

 Describe unique parish customs for the conduct of worship especially weddings and funerals.

 Prepare a file of current agreements and contact information for all groups that use the buildings.

 Note the location of home communion set, chrism, last year’s palms, the nativity set, etc.